-The SHAPERS cooperation project stems from a longstanding commitment of partners from both shores of the Mediterranean; choreographers, festivals, and venues for art residencies:
+The SHAPERS cooperation project began from a longstanding commitment of partners from both shores of the Mediterranean; choreographers, festivals, and venues for art residencies:

 Ex Nihilo [Marseilles], Rézodanse [Alexandria], Momkin – espaces de possibles [Marseilles] and Nassim el Raqs [Alexandria], Mes de Danza, International Contemporary Dance Festival [Seville], Espace Darja [Casablanca], Zvrk Festival, International Contemporary Dance Festival [Sarajevo], & In’8 circle – maison de production [Marseilles].

-These partners are willing to give a long-term perspective to questions of training, to accompany emerging artistic dynamics in public spaces across the Mediterranean, to share and promote the values of exchange, mutual cooperation and citizenship.
+These partners were willing to develop a long-term perspective on questions regarding training, to accompany emerging artistic dynamics in public spaces across the Mediterranean, to share and promote the values of exchange, mutual cooperation and citizenship.

-From April 2016 to September 2018, eight young dancers from Egypt, France, Spain, and Morocco are being trained through their participation in the creation of a dance piece, questioning their relationship to the city, to locations, to passers-by, and to public space.
-The dancers are traveling across the Mediterranean region and Europe, always challenging their dance in new contexts and developing a particular relationship with site-specific work over time.
+From April 2016 to September 2018, eight young dancers from Egypt, France, Spain, and Morocco were trained through their participation in the creation of a dance piece, questioning their relationship to the city, to locations, to passers-by, and to public space.
+The dancers travelled across the Mediterranean region and Europe, challenging their dance in new contexts and developing a particular relationship with site-specific work over time.

 SHAPERS was developed through the collaboration of all the co-organising partners in 2015.

 This partnership left room for possible future collaborations and some flexibility in running the project, to allow as large a space as possible for collaboration at a grass-roots level and to adjust the project as it unfolded.

 The SHAPERS project was co-funded by the European Union Creative Europe Programme, from 2016 to 2018.
 It was initiated and implemented by the Ex Nihilo company.

 TRAINING THROUGH THE CREATION OF A DANCE PERFORMANCE